SynapticNetworks/papers/README.md

 ### 8.1 Unlimited Experimental Possibilities

 The architectural flexibility enables virtually any conceivable neural experiment.
 Researchers can implement novel plasticity rules, test alternative network topologies, or explore hybrid biological-artificial systems with unprecedented ease.
+See also: [the Research Canvas](../ResearchCanvas.md)

 **Neural-Computer Interfaces**: The real-time message-passing system can seamlessly interface with external hardware, enabling experiments with brain-computer interfaces, neural prosthetics, or hybrid biological-artificial networks where our simulated neurons interact directly with biological neural tissue.